SAP-samples/cloud-extension-sales-middleware/deployment/README.md

 # When redis is installed as stateful service use this:
 kubect apply -f ./102-sales-middleware-rest-statefull-redis-rc.yaml

-# When redis will be bind-ed to app using SCP:
+# When redis will be bound to app using BTP:
 kubect apply -f ./use-binding-services/102-sales-middleware-rest-rc.yaml

 kubect apply -f ./103-sales-middleware-rest-svc.yaml